 If you use your vehicle to travel to more than one place of work, this is classed as business use and it is worth checking that this cover is included in your policy documents.

 - Business use class 1 – this covers the policy holder for social, domestic and pleasure as well as driving to and from a place of work.
 This also allows the driver to travel to other work destinations if required.
-Typically, this type of policy is just for the policy holder however depending on the insurer, a spouse or partner may be covered too.
+Typically, this type of policy is just for the policy holder however depending on the insurance provider, a spouse or partner may be covered too.
 This will not include any form of commercial use, for example using the vehicle for deliveries.

 - Business use class 2 – similar to business use class 1 this level of cover does not allow any type of delivery or commercial use.
 Business use class 2 expands class 1 in which all named drivers on the policy will also be allowed to use the vehicle in relation to the business.
 This normally relates to business partners or spouses named on the same policy.